akshayashokbhor/Object-detection-by-training-custom-dataset/README.md

 The sequence is same but change is,we does not train that script on local machine as my laptop is not installed with GPU till ,instead i modify that script according to google colab and run in colab with GPU..

-The sequence is:
+The sequence is:<br>
 1.Initially i gather pictures from the video send by the company...i took various images and store them to specific folder<br>
-2.After that to generate train data, i used  labellmg tool to annotate data and name the label 'plate'..
+2.After that to generate train data, i used  labellmg tool to annotate data and name the label 'plate'..<br>
-3.Then i split data into train and test...as 80 -20%
+3.Then i split data into train and test...as 80 -20%<br>
-4.after that i ran xml_to_csv.py file where i get an csv file with an coordinated of bounding rectangle as features with class label
+4.after that i ran xml_to_csv.py file where i get an csv file with an coordinated of bounding rectangle as features with class label<br>
-5.Now i have train_label.csv file and test_label.csv file
+5.Now i have train_label.csv file and test_label.csv file<br>
-6.then i ran generate_tfrecord.py file,before that i made some changes in that such as ...change class label=1 and modify code...
+6.then i ran generate_tfrecord.py file,before that i made some changes in that such as ...change class label=1 and modify code...<br>
-7.now i got train.record and test.record file which serve as the input to model as train and test during training.
+7.now i got train.record and test.record file which serve as the input to model as train and test during training.<br>
-8.the i generate labelmap.pbtxt file which contaion label id and label name and saved with same extension.
+8.the i generate labelmap.pbtxt file which contaion label id and label name and saved with same extension.<br>
-9.now i modify faster_rcnn_inception_v2_config file
+9.now i modify faster_rcnn_inception_v2_config file<br>
-this is important file as this contains the labelmap.pbtxt path,train data path,test data path, number of class label.. carefully done modification and saved...
+this is important file as this contains the labelmap.pbtxt path,train data path,test data path, number of class label..<br>
+carefully done modification and saved...<br>

-10.Now i uploaded the all four file generated here to google drive ,they are train.record test.record labellmap.pbtxt faster_rcnn_inception_v2_config
+10.Now i uploaded the all four file generated here to google drive ,they are<br>
+train.record<br>
+test.record<br>
+labellmap.pbtxt<br>
+faster_rcnn_inception_v2_config<br>

-11.Now start with  google colab....
+11.Now start with  google colab....<br>
 12.